-Kensington Palace says the press and the public will be informed when Meghan goes into labor.
+Kensington Palace has said the press and the public will be informed when Meghan goes into labor.

 Harry has resented the often-intrusive coverage of the royals by the British press and he has toned down expectations for what information will be released about the new baby.
 That means the public won't be told where Meghan plans to give birth.